jaredwhalen/2021-07-shooting-tracker/README.md

 export USCP_AUTH=
 ```

-Once those are set, from the project root you can run `./deploy.sh`, which will deploy your `build/` folder.
+Once those are set, from the project root you can run `./deploy.sh`, which will compile the app and deploy the `build/` folder.